 The SOAs include:

 - Crow Creek (400 acres), located in Jackson County offers adult archery deer hunting for a permit holder and one guest and waterfowl hunting on select dates throughout the season for a permit holder and four guests.

-- Cedar Creek (6400 acres) and Portland Landing (4744 acres) in Dallas County and Uchee Creek (4735 acres) in Russell County offers deer and turkey hunting on selected dates throughout those seasons for the permit holder and one guest.
+- Cedar Creek (6400 acres) and Portland Landing (8700 acres) in Dallas County and Uchee Creek (4735 acres) in Russell County offers deer, small game and turkey hunting on selected dates throughout those seasons for the permit holder and one guest(s).

 - Fred T. Stimpson (5320 acres) and Upper State Sanctuary (1920 acres) in Clarke County offers adult archery deer hunts for a permit holder and one guest, youth gun deer hunts for a youth hunter and youth guest with their supervising adult(s), and the squirrel hunts for permit holder, youth and up to five guests (at least one additional guest must be a youth).
 Fred T. Stimpson also provides opportunity for a youth waterfowl hunt.